-The District Public Safety Department has established Memorandums of Understanding (MOUs) with local law enforcement agencies in whose jurisdictions the two colleges are located.
-The mutual agreements allow the District Public Safety Department to have primary operational responsibility for law enforcement and investigative services on college district property, with the assurance that local law enforcement agencies can be called for assistance and mutual aid as appropriate.
-Copies of these agreements are available to the public at the Public Safety Office in the Student Services One-Stop Center
+The San Diego Sheriff's Department has established Memorandums of Understanding (MOUs) with local law enforcement agencies in whose jurisdictions the two colleges are located.
+The San Diego Sheriff's Department has primary operational responsibility for law enforcement and investigative services on college district property, with the assurance that local law enforcement agencies can be called for assistance and mutual aid as appropriate.
+Copies of these agreements are available to the public at the San Diego Sheriff's headquarters at 9621 Ridgehaven Court, San Diego, CA 92123.